UniqueNetwork/unique_docs/docs/networks/nesting.md

 ### 🔶 tokenProperties

-Token properties can also be obtained via dedicated method `tokenProperties`:
+Token properties can also be obtained via the dedicated `tokenProperties` method:

 ```javascript
 api.rpc.unique.tokenProperties(collectionId, tokenId)